 - 1. Tuition fees are charged for your enrolment in the degree programme. - 2.
 You need one (or more) device(s) and a suitable internet connection to access (online) education from the degree programme and take online tests.
 You also need a smartphone for the required authentication. - 3.
 The educational programme requires certain learning (auxiliary) resources.
-The relevant costs amount to approximately €750 per academic year and are at your expense.
-It concerns the following learning (auxiliary) resources: - a. textbooks; - b. other learning (auxiliary) resources. - 4.
-Excursions/work visits, workshops and practical exercises may be part of the compulsory part of the educational programme.
-Some require you to pay a personal contribution, due to the special nature of your degree programme: - a. work visit to Brussels (belonging to study unit Advocacy: The EU and National, Regional and Local Interests): €150: - b. field trip in Year 2 (optional): €500; - c. work visit to Dutch Caribbean (belonging to study unit Minor in Kingdon Affairs): €2000 (optional) .
+These cost are approximately € 250,- in the first academic year and in second and third year € 150,- for textbook.
+The costs of the learning resources are for your account.
+It concerns the following learning (support) resources: - a. textbooks;